Jonathan James: Arrest, conviction and sentencing

 James' house was raided on January 26, 2000, by agents from the Department of Defense, NASA and the Pinecrest Police Dept. James was formally indicted six months later.
-On September 21, 2000, he entered into an agreement with U.S. Attorney Guy Lewis: he would plead guilty to two counts of juvenile delinquency in exchange for a lenient sentence.
+On September 21, 2000, he entered into an agreement with U.S. attorney Guy Lewis: he would plead guilty to two counts of juvenile delinquency in exchange for a lenient sentence.

 James was sentenced to seven months house arrest and probation until the age of eighteen and was required to write letters of apology to NASA and the Department of Defense.
 He was also banned from using computers for recreational purposes.
 James later violated that probation when he tested positive for drug use and was then subsequently taken into custody by the United States Marshals Service and flown to an Alabama federal correctional facility where he ultimately served six months.

 Legal experts have suggested that, given the extent of his intrusions, he could have served at least ten years for his crimes if he had been an adult.

 Both Attorney General Janet Reno and prosecuting attorney Guy Lewis issued statements claiming the James case was proof the Justice Department was willing to get tough with juvenile offenders accused of cybercrime.

+The lead prosecutor in the case was Stephen Heymann, who subsequently gained infamy for his role in the United States vs. Swartz federal criminal case which directly led to the suicide of activist Aaron Swartz.